uglow/thumbsup-fav-server/README.md

 ### Website not building

 The first time you run this container, **it will take a long time before the website is generated**.
-You may even find that the container hangs.
-This seems to be because the video-conversion process (using ffmpeg) hangs from time-to-time. **Don't worry!** Just restart the Docker container, and Thumbsup will resume where it left off.
+You may even find that the container hangs. **Don't worry!** Just restart the Docker container, and Thumbsup will resume where it left off.

 In terms of time, it took over 8 hours to finish building the website for 182 GB of images and videos, including hang-time.